tairasoul/YADMB/README.md

 expiry_time - how long cached info should be valid for

 check_interval - how often the bot checks if cached info is valid

+proxy - for the proxying system. enableProxies determines if we use a proxy, cycling determines if we cycle through all proxies available in proxies.json, and cycleInterval determines how long it is before we cycle to the next proxy

 # installing addons